best peak district views cover photo

 couple taking a selfie at alport castles viewpoint peak district

 You know what they say, “The harder the climb, the better view”.
-Well, that statement is especially true in this instance since there is no easy way to access Alport Castles, but it’s up there as one of the most breathtaking views in the Peak District.
+Well, that is especially true in this instance since there is no easy way to access this next Peak District viewpoint.

 So, what is Alport Castles?
-I hear you ask.
-I can tell you that it is most definitely NOT a castle.
-In fact, it’s a series of interesting rock formations caused by an enormous landslip, believed to be the biggest ever in the UK.
-The structures rise from the ground like towers, and as we approached the viewpoint on our walk, we could see where it got its name.
+It’s a series of interesting rock formations caused by an enormous landslip, believed to be the biggest ever in the UK.
+The formations rise out of the ground like towers.

 8. Monsal Head